kuppamkomal/PacketSniffer/README.md

 Introduction
 ------------

-This script is a modified version of the the packet_sniffer_shay.py that came with SPSE course.
+This script is a modified version of the packet_sniffer_shay.py that came with SPSE course.